mozilla/hawk/README.md

 **Hawk** is only officially implemented in JavaScript as a node.js module.
 However, others are actively porting it to other platforms.
 There is already a [PHP](https://github.com/alexbilbie/PHP-Hawk), [.NET](https://github.com/pcibraro/hawknet), and [JAVA](https://github.com/wealdtech/hawk) libraries available.
 The full list is maintained [here](https://github.com/hueniverse/hawk/issues?labels=port).
-Please add an issue is you are working on another port.
+Please add an issue if you are working on another port.
 A cross-platform test-suite is in the works.

 ### Why isn't the algorithm part of the challenge or dynamically negotiated?